todvora/todvora.github.io/about.md

 ### Hire me if you need

 - **Java backend developer** with over 12 years of coding, knowing every aspect of the java ecosystem
 - **Integrating platforms** and tools.
-E.g. CD from gitlab via ansible of a node/vue.js app using elasticsearch via rest api
+E.g. CD from gitlab via ansible of a node/vue.js app using elasticsearch via spring rest api
 - Search!
 Your own powerful search and analytics platform on **elasticsearch**, several languages, gigabites of documents
 - Somebody who will force you into **clean code**, continues integration, tests, automation